calphool/TRS80MXS/README.md

 Build Notes
 ===========

+February 22, 2019

+I received my PCBs the other day.
+Unfortunately I didn't do a great job of carefully reviewing them before sending them to the fab house.
+There are so many little things to check when you're making a PCB that it's easy to miss something.
+In this case, I didn't double (and triple) check the orientation of the headers on the boards.
+I had them oriented correctly on the base and the floppy emulator PCB, but I didn't have them right on the sound/graphics board.
+So, I had to flip them (both horizontally and vertically... wow was I off!), and then move everything around on the board because all the traces were now too far away from their respective chips.  *sigh*.
+Oh well, I'll remember next time.
+So now that's done and I've got the graphics/sound board headed back to the fab house.
+I wish I could get some kind of deal on the shipping.
+The cost of the fabrication is nothing ($5 for five boards), but the shipping is $20.
+I can start populating the base and floppy PCBs now, so I'll probably do that this weekend.
+One of the cool things about these boards is that by making them modular like this, I think I should be able to use them on other 8-bit computers... basically the base board will be unique to each computer, but the sound/graphics and floppy emulator may be pretty close to just working as a "cartridge" in other 8-bit PCBs of the era.
+Of course, they'll need different software, but I don't think it'll be a total overhaul to get them working with say an Apple II, Commodore, or Atari 8-bit.
+We'll see.
+I mean, there will be differences because those computers were built around a 6502 and these cards were built for a Z80 machine, but a lot still translates -- an address bus, an 8-bit data bus, and so on.
+We'll see when we get there.
+If I keep plugging away I'm sure we can figure out a way to create a set of semi-universal cards... though maybe that's more of a long term goal.

 February 9.
 2019

 Found [this interesting diagram.](https://www.kguttag.com/wp-content/uploads/2017/11/198x-External-Video-by-KG.pdf)  It may be worth digging into this later.
 It would be kind of cool to be able to merge the TRS-80